aws/sagemaker-tensorflow-training-toolkit/README.rst

 The "final" Dockerfiles encompass the installation of the SageMaker specific support code.

-All “final” Dockerfiles use `base images for building <https://github .com/aws/sagemaker-tensorflow-containers/blob/master/docker/1.4.1/final/py2/Dockerfile.cpu#L2>`__.
+For images of TensorFlow 1.8.0 and before, all “final” Dockerfiles use `base images for building <https://github .com/aws/sagemaker-tensorflow-containers/blob/master/docker/1.4.1/final/py2/Dockerfile.cpu#L2>`__.

 These “base” images are specified with the naming convention of